-2019 MEDICARE PRESCRIPTION DRUG ANNUAL OPEN ENROLLMENT
+2024 MEDICARE PRESCRIPTION DRUG ANNUAL OPEN ENROLLMENT

-The Annual Open Enrollment for Medicare prescription drug coverage (Part D) is October 15, 2018 - December 7, 2018 for coverage beginning January 1, 2019.
+The Annual Open Enrollment for Medicare prescription drug coverage (Part D) is October 15, 2023 - December 7, 2023 for coverage beginning January 1, 2024.
 Certain people with Medicare can also change plans at other times (see question #10).
 Plans make changes to benefits and costs, and there are also new plans in many areas of the country.
-In 2019, the Part D coverage gap ("donut hole") will effectively close for Part D beneficiaries.
-With these different changes, your current plan may or may not be the best plan for you in 2019.
+With these different changes, your current plan may or may not be the best plan for you in 2024.

 It is very important to use this time period to compare your plan choices and find the plan that best meets your prescription drug needs at the lowest cost.
-All plans will make changes in 2019.
+All plans will make changes in 2024.